WE THAT ARE YOUNG is the award winning debut novel by Preti Taneja.

 As a New Generation Thinker, she broadcasts for Radio 3 and 4 on world literature and culture.

 With Ben Crowe she co-founded ERA Films, a collective working on issues as diverse as Iraq’s refugee crisis, in Rwanda with survivors of the genocide and with women in slum areas of Nairobi, Kenya and on major interactive multimedia documentaries including on migrant workers' rights.

 With Kristen Harrison of THE CURVED HOUSE, Preti co founded and edits VISUAL VERSE, the anthology of art and words, bringing the freshest new writing from around the world to a global audience.

 Preti's academic research is on cultural rights in conflict-affected zones.
-From 2017-19 she held a Leverhulme Early Career Fellowship at Warwick University researching translations of Shakespeare from a human rights perspective.
+From 2017-19 she held a Leverhulme Early Career Fellowship at Warwick University researching translations of Shakespeare in the human rights context.

-Jan 27 - Feb 1: WRITER IN RESIDENCE/ MASTERCLASS: SEAGULL BOOKS
+Jan 27 - Feb 1: WRITER IN RESIDENCE/ MASTERCLASS: SEAGULL BOOKS, KOLKATA

 FEB 10 - 14: WRITER IN RESIDENCE: TRAVEL and TRANSCULTURAL IDENTITY in the EARLY MODERN PERIOD, THE UNIVERSITY OF OXFORD